 Sentence B: '(So what is lethal to the Basilisk?'
 Answer:) 'What is lethal to the Basilisk is...'

-The total effect of these various changes is to considerably transform the contours (although not necessarily the meaning) of the original English sentence.
-Apart from the light it throws on the tendency of the Japanese translator to 'over-explain', it also suggests that the translator was over-influenced by Rowlings' use of a relative clause ('which is fatal to it') for the sake of stylistic variety.
+The total effect of these various changes is to transform the contours, and to some extent the meaning, of the original English.
+This shows up the tendency of the Japanese translator to 'over-explain' and also suggests that she was over-influenced by Rowlings' innocuous use of a relative clause ('which is fatal to it').

 The four instances of relative clauses found in this passage (one integrated, three supplementary) each exemplify a crucial difference between 'grammatical function' and 'stylistic function'.
 The first relative clause adds to the dramatic introduction to the Basilisk.
 The second is a textbook example of tacking on information almost parenthetically.
 The third is a stylistic device used to add variety to what would otherwise be a straightforward string of sentences.
 The fourth is used as a replacement for a clause expressing cause or reason.